The time of year has come round again when clients either

 whatsoever reying upon French orientated Blogs run by estate

 agencies attempting to give professional advice for free.
 If it is

 worth leaving to your spouse or partner or children, it is

 worth paying for it to pass correctly.

 planning, please contact Peter Harris for advice.

-Each case needs handling on its own merits but please do not
+Each case needs handling on its own merits but it woudl be

-expect a French Notary or avocat to be able to advise on British
+unfair to expect a French Notary or avocat to be able to advise on

-matters, even if they say they have English experience or
+British matters, even if they say they have English experience,

 I will be very happy to assist those who have already purchased